Liu Shaoqi: Three-Year Recovery Period and the Socialist Education Movement

-As a result, Liu gained influence within the party.
-In April 1959, he succeeded Mao as Chairman of the People's Republic of China (Chinese President).
-However, Liu began to voice concern about the outcomes of the Great Leap in August 1959 Lushan Conference.
-To correct the mistakes of the Great Leap Forward, Liu and Deng Xiaoping led economic reforms that bolstered their prestige among the party apparatus and the national populace.
 The economic policies of Deng and Liu were notable for being more moderate than Mao's radical ideas.
 For example, in the period when the economic turmoil of the Great Leap Forward prompted the Party to delay the Third Five Year Plan, Liu led a group of high officials who worked to revive the economy through an increased role for markets, greater material incentives for workers, a lower rate of investment, a more moderate pace for developmental goals, and increased funding for consumer industries.
 During preliminary work on the Third Five Year Plan, Liu stated:

 In the past, the infrastructure battlefront was too long.
 There were too many projects.
 Demands were too high and rushed.
 Designs were done badly, and projects were hurriedly begun ...
 We only paid attention to increasing output and ignored quality.
 We set targets too highly.
 We must always remember these painful learning experiences.